IT2810/it2810-webutvikling-h18-prosjekt-3-41/README.md

 ### Calendar - Kristoffer
-For the CalenderScreen we choose to use React Native Calendars which is an easy to use module that includes various customizable react native calendar components.
-Snusbrothers are suppose to see their appointments here so they have no trouble in scheduling their snus-use.
+For the AgendaScreen we choose to use React Native Calendars which is an easy to use module that includes various customizable react native calendar components.
+SnusBrothers are suppose to see their appointments here so they have no trouble in scheduling their snus-use.